Condemned At Kangaroo Court

 In this odd covering,

-Salt stings my eyes and the long plains have frightened
+salt stings my eyes and the long plains have frightened

-My brumby nerves to a corral of suburbs
+my brumby nerves to a corral of suburbs

-Where glare’s harsh, and the eucalypt tastes bitter.
+where glare’s harsh, and the eucalypt tastes bitter.

 But when you look for a trade-in, who would that be?